conormdurkan/variational-autoencoder/README.md

 The second gif shows the result of decoding a grid of points in the latent space at each epoch of training (this example rendered in log time).
 ![aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa](canvas.gif)

-Note the correspondence in class distribution between the two visualisations.
-It's also important to note that lower loss is achievable using a slightly bigger learning rate, but the visualisations suffer a bit since the convergence is too fast.
+Lower loss is achievable using a slightly bigger learning rate, but the visualisations suffer a bit since the convergence is too fast.

 ## References
 The implementation was based on the two (immensely helpful) resources: